 Tours of Guelph Transit are not available because of health and safety policies at the facility.

 Contact one of these agencies to book your transit advertising in Guelph.

 St. George’s Square served as the main hub for Guelph Transit for over 100 years.
 Many residents may not know that plans for Guelph Central Station have been in the works for a very long time.
 Guelph Central Station brings local, regional and national buses and trains together in downtown Guelph.
 The station makes it easier for people to move into, out of and around the city.
 Its location on Carden Street East gives transit users easy access to downtown activities, shops and services and helps attract the diversity of employers, residents and visitors a downtown needs to be appealing and alive.

 Guelph Transit, GO trains and buses operate at Guelph Central Station.
-Greyhound buses and VIA trains operate out of the VIA station.
+VIA trains operate out of the VIA station.